CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 ## Spiking output

-The membrane potential $Vm$ is not communicated directly to other neurons; instead it is subject to a **threshold**, so that only the strongest relative levels of excitation are then communicated, resulting in a more efficient and compact encoding of information in the brain.
+The membrane potential $V_m$ is not communicated directly to other neurons; instead it is subject to a **threshold**, so that only the strongest relative levels of excitation are then communicated, resulting in a more efficient and compact encoding of information in the brain.
 In human terms, neurons avoid sharing "TMI" (too much information), and instead communicate only relevant, important information, as if they were following ["Gricean maxims"](https://en.wikipedia.org/wiki/Cooperative_principle).

-As described above, the firing of discrete spikes when $Vm$ gets above threshold occurs in biological neurons via the fast $Na^+$ and $K^+$ channels as first described by [[@HodgkinHuxley52]], and we use the [[AdEx]] ( _Adaptive Exponential_; [[@BretteGerstner05]]) model to approximate these fast dynamics.
-The overall cycle of spiking followed by after-hyperpolarization (AHP) and the subsequent rise in $Vm$ driven by continued excitation results in an overall **spike rate** that reflects the relative balance of excitation vs. inhibition.
+As described above, the firing of discrete spikes when $V_m$ gets above threshold occurs in biological neurons via the fast $Na^+$ and $K^+$ channels as first described by [[@HodgkinHuxley52]], and we use the _AdEx_ ( _Adaptive Exponential_; [[@BretteGerstner05]]) model to approximate these fast dynamics.
+The overall cycle of spiking followed by after-hyperpolarization (AHP) and the subsequent rise in $V_m$ driven by continued excitation results in an overall **spike rate** that reflects the relative balance of excitation vs. inhibition.

 In [[rate code activation]] models, this expected rate of spiking is computed directly from the inputs to a neuron, and is then computed as an overall **activation** value to other neurons.
 The validity of this rate code approximation is a matter of considerable debate, which is discussed further in the [[rate code activation]] page.
 Briefly, the [[Leabra]] model used rate code signaling, and direct comparisons with the discrete spiking [[Axon]] model show that rate codes can capture many of the same functional and cognitive phenomena as a discrete spiking model, but overall they are more brittle and require a significant tradeoff between representing graded, probabilistic information, and the speed and responsiveness of the network overall.

 Specifically, a key functional advantage of discrete spiking is that considerable information about a new stimulus input can be rapidly propagated throughout the network via a cascade of _first spike_ responses [[@ThorpeDelormeVanRullen01]].
-Electrophysiological recordings show that this initial wave of responding conveys significant information about the stimulus within a relatively short window of roughly 50-70 msec after it first hits the neocortex, with the relative timing of these first spikes being strongly correlated with the subsequent rate of firing.
+Electrophysiological recordings show that this initial wave of responding conveys significant information about the stimulus within a relatively short window of roughly 50-70 ms after it first hits the neocortex, with the relative timing of these first spikes being strongly correlated with the subsequent rate of firing.
 However, the subsequent firing is also critical for resolving many important properties of the stimulus, and provides a window for top-down and bottom-up signals to converge on a consistent interpretation.
 Thus, discrete spiking enables this "best of both worlds" of fast initial responding plus effective subsequent integration of more graded signals.

 ## Mathematical formulation

 With the above intuitive understanding of how the neuron integrates excitation and inhibition, we can now see how a set of mathematical equations can be used to simulate this behavior in our models.

-### Computing Inputs
+### Neural integration

-We begin by formalizing the "strength" by which each side of the tug-of-war pulls, and then show how that causes the $Vm$ "flag" to move as a result.
+We begin by formalizing the "strength" by which each side of the tug-of-war pulls, and then show how that causes the $V_m$ "flag" to move as a result.
 This provides explicit equations for the tug-of-war dynamic integration process.
 Then, we show how to actually compute the conductance factors in this tug-of-war equation as a function of the inputs coming into the neuron, and the synaptic weights (focusing on the excitatory inputs for now).
-Finally, we provide a summary equation for the tug-of-war which can tell you where the flag will end up in the end, to complement the dynamical equations which show you how it moves over time.

-#### Neural Integration

-The key idea behind these equations is that each side in the tug-of-war pulls with a strength that is proportional to both its overall strength (conductance), and how far the "flag" ($Vm$) is away from its position (indicated by the driving potential E).
-Imagine that the tuggers are planted in their position, and their arms are fully contracted when the $Vm$ flag gets to their position (E), and they can't re-grip the rope, such that they can't pull any more at this point.
+The key idea behind these equations is that each side in the tug-of-war pulls with a strength that is proportional to both its overall strength (conductance), and how far the "flag" ($V_m$) is away from its position (indicated by the driving potential E).
+Imagine that the tuggers are planted in their position, and their arms are fully contracted when the $V_m$ flag gets to their position (E), and they can't re-grip the rope, such that they can't pull any more at this point.
 To put this idea into an equation, we can write the "force" or **current** that the excitatory side exerts as:

-{id="eq_Ie"}
+{id="eq_Ie" title="Excitation"}
 $$
 I_e = g_e \left(E_e-V_m\right)
 $$

 The excitatory current is $I_e$ (_I_ is the traditional term for an electrical current, and _e_ again for excitation), and it is the product of the conductance $g_e$ times how far the membrane potential is away from the excitatory driving potential.
 If $V_m = E_e$ then the excitatory side has "won" the tug of war, and it no longer pulls anymore, and the current goes to zero (regardless of how big the conductance might be --- anything times 0 is 0).
-Interestingly, this also means that the excitatory side pulls the strongest when the $Vm$ "flag" is furthest away from it --- i.e., when the neuron is at its resting potential.
+Interestingly, this also means that the excitatory side pulls the strongest when the $V_m$ "flag" is furthest away from it --- i.e., when the neuron is at its resting potential.
 Thus, it is easiest to excite a neuron when it's well rested.

 This equation is known as **Ohm's Law**, one of the most basic laws of electricity, which you might have learned about in terms of _resistance_, which is 1 / conductance.
 Conductance is more intuitive in this case because it can be directly understood as the size and number of the channel openings that allow ions to flow.

 The same basic equation can be written for the inhibition side, and also separately for the leak "side" (which we can now reintroduce as a clone of the inhibition term):

-{id="eq_Ii"}
+{id="eq_Ii" title="Inhibition"}
 $$
 I_i = g_i \left(E_i-V_m\right)
 $$

-leak current:

-{id="eq_Il"}
+{id="eq_Il" title="Leak"}
 $$
 I_l = g_l \left(E_l-V_m\right)
 $$